rymend/MSFTImagineArchive/300 - Neural Networks with CNTK/2 - Process/readme.md

 	_Blobs containing CNTK input_

 If you are curious to know what data formatted for input to CNTK looks like, download the blob named **Test-28x28_cntk_text.txt** and open it in your favorite text editor.
 The blob contains one row for each digitized image.
 Each row contains a section named "labels" and a section named "features."
 The "labels" data denotes the digit represented by the image.
 The first value is 1 or 0 for 0, the second is 1 or 0 for 1, and so on.
 For the digit 7, all of the values in "labels" will be 0 except the 8th, which will contain a 1.
 The "features" data represents the image itself.
-There are 784 values, one for each pixel in a 28 x 28 array, and each value is a grayscale value from 0 to 255, with 0 representing empty space and 255 representing filled space ("ink").
+There are 784 values, one for each pixel in a 28 x 28 array, and each value is a grayscale value from 0 to 255, with 0 representing empty space and 255 representing filled space.

 ![CNTK-formatted data](Images/cntk-data.png)